What is Anti-Social Behaviour (ASB)?

-Thankfully, serious ASB is rare, but we know that sometimes people do behave in ways that cause problems to others.
-Most of the time it is possible for individual neighbours to resolve these issues without the need for their landlord to get involved.
-Where this is not possible, we take such problems seriously and aim to deal with these quickly and effectively.
+Thankfully, serious ASB is rare, but sometimes people behave in ways that cause problems for others.
+Often it is possible for individual neighbours to resolve issues without the need for the landlord to get involved.
+Where this is not possible, we take such problems seriously and aim to deal with issues quickly and effectively.
 For a summary of our approach to dealing with ASB have a look at our leaflet on Anti-Social Behaviour – ASB Leaflet V2.0

-We do not consider the following to be ASB that we can deal with:
+Generally we do not consider the following to be ASB that we can deal with:

 - Babies crying